only-cliches/Nano-SQL/packages/Adapter-Trivial/README.md

 # API

-When you call `new TrivalAdapter` there are two optional arguments, namespace arguments and database arguments.
+When you call `new TrivialAdapter` there are two optional arguments, namespace arguments and database arguments.

 The namespace arguments are documented [here](https://github.com/trivialsoftware/trivialdb#creating-a-namespace) and mostly allow you to adjust the location the files are saved to.